November 23, 2020

-Clients often ask us to organize a night in Naples if they are doing one of our Amalfi Coast cooking vacations or one of our culinary tours on the Sorrentine peninsula and have an early flight, but Naples is worth a stay on its own.
-We are so excited to be developing a new foodie tour in Naples including accommodations in a centrally located hotel, a hands-on pizza making class featuring real Neopolitan pizza, and a cultural and foodie walking tour of the city.
-Check back soon for more on this wonderful new culinary vacation.
+Clients often ask us to organize a night in Naples if they are doing one of our Amalfi Coast cooking vacations or one of our culinary tours on the Sorrentine peninsula and have an early flight.
+And some visit Naples during one of our southern Italian culinary vacations (such as Best of Sorrento, Naples, and the Amalfi Coast).
+Naples is always worth a visit, and we can also offer a custom foodie tour in Naples including accommodations in a centrally located hotel, a hands-on pizza making class featuring real Neapolitan pizza, and a cultural and foodie walking tour of the city.

 If you don’t have a few nights to stay in this amazing city, you can also visit Naples as a day trip.
 Taking the ferry from Sorrento is a beautiful way to arrive in Naples.
 The high-speed ferries take about 40 minutes and leave you right near the center of town.
 It means you’ll have to pick and choose what you see and do, but you’ll find the experience there well worth your time.